News about Current and Former Students from the College of Education

 Complementary work in the fields of Human Sciences, Design, Architecture, Anthropology, Sociology, Education, Psychology, Law, or work from other fields that is cross-disciplinary with Liberal Arts were also welcome.

-Congratulations to the College of Education students listed below whose work placed in the top 36 of the 130 proposals presented:
+Congratulations to the College of Education students listed below whose work was placed in the top 36 of the 130 proposals presented:

 Kathryn Colvin Educational Psychology